gregwhitaker/gradle-flatbuffers-plugin/README.md

 | flatcPath | String | flatc         | The path to the flatc compiler.                    |
 | language  | String | null          | The language to use when compiling the FlatBuffers.|

+*Note:* Please see the "Supported Languages" section for valid `language` values.

 ####Supported Languages
 The following languages are supported by the plugin: